– Master’s Degree – Sport & Exercise Science (LJMU)

 I’m a coach who cuts through the crap in the industry.
 I give you the facts that you need in order to change your physique and help you achieve any body composition goal that you set yourself, in the simplest, most straightforward way possible.

 Who am I?
-In a nutshell, I was the skinny fat kid at uni who couldn’t get a girl to go on a date.
+In a nutshell, I used to be the skinny fat guy who couldn’t get a girl to go on a date.

 Zero confidence.
 Zero know how.